-Android Wear smartwatches do a good job of delivering notifications and other alerts to your wrist, but the fun really starts when you start downloading apps that add additional functionality.
-Although the selection of Android Wear apps is small for now, there are already some pretty compelling options in the Google Play store.
-You can order food right from your watch, get car service, keep tabs on your fitness and more.
+Android Wear smartwatches do a good job of delivering notifications and other alerts to your wrist, and with the newest Android Wear 5.1.1 software update. the experience only gets better.
+Features like WiFi connectivity, gesture controls and the always-on watch screen complement the fun you can have when you start downloading apps to your smartwatch.
+Although the selection of Android Wear apps is small for now (just more than 200), there are already some pretty compelling options in the Google Play store.
+You can order food, control the lights in your home, keep tabs on your fitness and more — right from your watch.

 Before you get going, you'll need to download the full apps to your Android phone.
-The best part is that all of these options are free (so far).
+The best part is that most of these options are free.
 You'll need to make sure you've set up an account in each service before you open the apps on the smartwatch.
-All of these should be seen as companion apps, rather than stand-alone programs.
 Here are the best Android Wear apps so far.

 IFTTT, short for If This Then That, connects events into a simple statement that triggers an action.
 For instance, if the EPA says that the UV Index today will be 6 or 7 today, an Android Wear watch will alert its wearer, reminding him to apply sunscreen.
 These recipes, as they are called, can range in subject matter from stock prices to Craigslist posts or your calendar.
 Just imagine never forgetting to call Mom on her birthday again because your watch reminded you.
 Priceless.

 The friendly little green bird logo immediately puts you at ease with the daunting idea of learning a new language.
 And the rest of the app is just as simple.
 Duolingo works with a combination of images, spoken words and text to teach you Spanish, German, Italian, French, Portuguese, Russian and Dutch.
 The Android Wear extension of this app creates handy flashcards to keep you fresh between lessons.